MonicaMMartinezV/AutomatonElvish15/README.md

 true.
 ```

-Additionally, you can use the test cases from the "test.pl" file:
+Second, you can use the test cases from the "test.pl" file:

 *Format:*